SSC-HoCgroup/Git-Demo/homework/homework1.md

 9. Lastly, push your changes to your repo!
 Use the following command:
 	* ```git push git-demo-origin master```
 	* When you run this command, you will need to enter your GitHub username and password in order to proceed
-10. When you're fully satisified with your materials, submit a Pull Request:
+10. When you're fully satisified with your materials, submit a Pull Request to this Git-Demo repository:
  	1. Click "Pull Requests" on the right side of the [#HourofCode Git-Demo repository](https://github.com/SSC-HoCgroup/Git-Demo).
  	2. Click the green "New Pull Request" button in the top right corner.
  	3. On the left drop-down, select the branch where your personal Git-Demo respositoy is stored.